-One of the biggest changes in human behaviour recently is the way that smartphones are now an essential part of modern life.
-From chatting to our friends, to playing online games, it seems that no tasks is complete without a little mobile assistance and mobile dating.
+One of the biggest changes in human behavior recently is the way that smartphones are now an essential part of modern life.
+From chatting with our friends to playing online games, it seems that no tasks are complete without a little mobile assistance and mobile dating.

 But with each new technology comes a few interesting side-effects that often get overlooked.
 So here are some of the weirdest facts about smartphones that you may have missed.

 If you’ve ever had that uncomfortable feeling that you don’t know where your smartphone is, you may be suffering from the first symptoms of ‘nomophobia’.

 Although the phenomenon of ‘no-mobile-phone-phobia’ may be initially amusing, the fact that we check our mobiles around 85 times per day just goes to show how dependent we are on our devices.